 Customer Success has emerged as a key service offering of any technology organization, as it allows for a bridge between the internal product, tech teams, and the user.
-CSMs form relationships to provide client-focused insight, while offering a new point of view through strategic guidance and recommendations.
-A CSM is an internal advocate for their customers, and also acts as an extension of their team.
+Account Managers form relationships to provide client-focused insight, while offering a new point of view through strategic guidance and recommendations.
+An Account Manager is an internal advocate for their customers, and also acts as an extension of their team.

-We’ve identified 5 reasons why having a CSM is so important for self-serve platforms.
+We’ve identified 5 reasons why having an Account Manager is so important for self-serve platforms.
 Let’s explore:

 Beyond giving you insight into what is going on in the industry as a whole, the key role of a CSM is to help you think outside the box with the self-serve platform your team is using.
 Whether it’s providing a second set of eyes on your campaigns to ensure everything is set up correctly or highlighting valuable features you may be overlooking, the CSM’s goal is to ensure you are using the tool as efficiently as possible.
 Ensuring maximum use includes in-depth, one-on-one training — beyond help centre articles.